alonzo245/onboarding-wizard/README.md

 - Country data is loaded from a static JSON file
 - Form state is managed through React Context API
 - TypeScript strict mode is enabled for better type safety
+- Date inputs use `react-aria-components` DatePicker with popup calendar for better UX
+- Select components use `react-aria-components` for accessibility and consistent styling
+- All form components are built with accessibility in mind, supporting keyboard navigation and screen readers

 ## Browser Support